What is Network Attached Storage (NAS)?

 Advantages of using hard disks over a NAS:

 Initial Cost – When someone is starting a job or business.
 The initial setup cost matters a lot.
-With obvious a NAS server needs much more initial cost as compared to using HDD.
-It requires to buy at least two hard disks and a server.
+Obviously, a NAS server needs much more initial cost than using HDD.
+It requires buying at least two hard disks and a server.
 For beginners, the HDD is a better option.

-Technical Competency – Mostly a content developer does not belong to a technical background.
-Using an HDD is easier you just need to plug in and plug out.
+Technical Competency – Most content developers do not have a technical background.
+Using an HDD is easier.
+You need to plug in and plug out.
 While setting up a NAS server is a little tedious task.
-The vendors provide a user manual along with the server, but still, there are technical terms involved.
+The vendors provide a user manual along with the server, but technical terms are still involved.

 Access Speed – The major disadvantage of using Network Attached Storage.
-The speed is limited by the speed of network cables, routers, switches, etc. Even if they are at the best speed, still a drive connected to a PC is much faster.
-When someone connects the server remotely, speed becomes poorer.
+The speed of network cables, routers, switches, etc., limits the speed.
+Even if they are at the best speed, still a drive connected to a PC is much faster.
+When someone connects the server remotely, the speed becomes poorer.